Setting and Measuring Goals

 Setting Goals

 Setting clear and understandable goals helps frame a project's direction and brings all team members working on different parts of the project together under a shared vision.
 In many projects, goals can be implicit or unclear, so some members might focus only on their local subproblem, such as optimizing the accuracy of a model, without considering the broader context.
-When ideas for products emerge from new machine-learning innovations, such as looking for new applications of chatbots, there is a risk that the team gets carried away by the excitement about the technology.
+When ideas for products emerge from new machine-learning innovations, such as looking for new applications of chatbots, there is a risk that the team may get carried away by the excitement about the technology.
 They may focus on the technology and never step back to think about the goals of the product they are building around the model.

 Technically, goals are prescriptive statements about intent.
 Usually achieving goals requires the cooperation of multiple agents, where agents could be humans, various hardware components, and existing and new software components.
 Goals are usually general enough to be understood by a wide range of stakeholders, including the team members responsible for different components, but also customers, regulators, and other interested parties.
 It is this interconnected nature of goals that makes setting and communicating goals important to achieve the right outcome and coordinate the various actors in a meaningful way.

 Establishing high-level project goals is usually one of the first steps in eliciting the requirements for the system.
 Goals may be revisited regularly as requirements are collected, solutions are designed, or the system is observed in production.
-Goals are also useful for the design process: When decomposing a system and assigning responsibilities to components, we can identify component goals and ensure they align with the overall system goals.
+Goals are also useful for the design process: when decomposing a system and assigning responsibilities to components, we can identify component goals and ensure they align with the overall system goals.
 In addition, goals often provide a rationale for specific technical requirements and for design decisions.
 Goals also provide guidance on how to measure the success of the system.
-For example, communicating clear goals of the self-help legal chatbot – appearing modern and generating leads for customers rather than providing comprehensive legal advice – to the data scientist working on a model will provide context about what model capabilities and qualities are important and how they support the system’s users and the organization developing the system.
+For example, communicating clear goals of the self-help legal chatbot—appearing modern and generating leads for customers rather than providing comprehensive legal advice—to the data scientist working on a model will provide context about what model capabilities and qualities are important and how they support the system’s users and the organization developing the system.

 Layering Goals